jordanwheeler7/jordanwheeler7/README.md

 - I am also interning for Land O'Lakes as a Data Scientist and Business Intelligence Analyst. :cow2:	:butter:
 - I teach for the Community College of the Air Force. 👨‍🏫
 - I hold a MS in Data Analytics from Northwest Missouri State University🧑‍🎓
-- My languages are Python, SQL, D, AXand R. 🌱
+- My languages are Python, SQL, DAX, and R. 🌱
 - I have experience working with visualizations in Tableau, Power BI, and Excel.
 - I am open to working on projects involving machine learning, data science, or data analytics. 💻
 - You can reach me at https://www.linkedin.com/in/jordan-wheeler-8724a9195/ 🔗